UKnoWhatImSayin?: Release and promotion

-Brown announced on April 30, 2019, that his fifth album U Know What I'm Sayin? would be released later that year, with executive production by Q-Tip.
+Brown announced on April 30, 2019, that his fifth album UKnoWhatImSayin? would be released later that year, with executive production by Q-Tip.
 On June 4, 2019, Brown debuted a new track produced by Q-Tip, that would later be titled "Best Life", during his performance at Primavera Sound 2019.
 On September 5, 2019, the album's lead single, "Dirty Laundry", was released with an official music video.
 With the announcement, Brown also revealed the album's cover art and release date of October 4, 2019.
 On September 17, 2019, "Best Life" was released as the album's second single.
 The Run the Jewels-featured track "3 Tearz" premiered on Brown's Twitch live stream on October 1, 2019, and was released the next day as the third single from the album.
 The music video for "Best Life" was released on November 11, 2019, and the video for "3 Tearz" was released on February 3, 2020.